evoplex/evoplex.github.io/docs/compiling-plugins.md

 <details><summary>Show/Hide</summary>

 #### I. Configuring QtCreator
-If you installed all [dependencies](installing-dependencies) correctly, and have not used QtCreator for Evoplex before:
+If you installed all <a href="installing-dependencies" target="_blank">dependencies</a> correctly, and have not used QtCreator for Evoplex before:
 1. In QtCreator, open `Tools => Options...` in the toolbar
 2. Open the 'Kits' tab in the `Build&Run` panel.
 3. Click on the auto-detected kit (eg., *Desktop Qt 5.9.5 MSVC2017 64bit*)